IntEL4CoRo/ViB-public/content/posts/Research Lab for Household Transportation tasks/index.md

 Every time we think that we're getting a little bit closer to a household robot, new research comes out showing just how far we have to go.
 Certainly, we’ve seen lots of progress in specific areas like grasping and semantic understanding and whatnot, but putting it all together into a hardware platform that can actually get stuff done autonomously still seems quite a way off.

-In a paper presented at ICRA 2021 this month, researchers from the University of Bremen conducted a “Robot Household Marathon Experiment,” where a PR2 robot was tasked with first setting a table for a simple breakfast and then cleaning up afterwards in order to “investigate and evaluate the scalability and the robustness aspects of mobile manipulation.”
+In a paper presented at ICRA 2021, researchers from the University of Bremen conducted a “Robot Household Marathon Experiment,” where a PR2 robot was tasked with first setting a table for a simple breakfast and then cleaning up afterwards in order to “investigate and evaluate the scalability and the robustness aspects of mobile manipulation.”
 While this sort of thing kinda seems like something robots should have figured out, it may not surprise you to learn that it's actually still a significant challenge.

 Example Videos